 Did I participate in the local huge art shows in my area?
 Well, you may be surprised to learn I did not.

 The reason I didn’t was because:

-3. Too much competition! – everyone there is an artist, compared to craft fairs where you may be one of maybe 3 artists in the whole fair.
+3. Too much competition!
+Everyone there is an artist, compared to craft fairs where you may be one of maybe three artists in the whole fair.

-You would need to frame many more large pieces and have them ready to show.
+You would need to frame many original pieces and have them ready to show.
 And you may need a tent or outdoor equipment.

 But if you sell a few large originals, that could offset your cost.
 And remember, the clientele there would be there to find fine art originals and would be expecting to outlay larger sums for good artwork. 😉